 About the course

-The DPhil in Migration Studies offers the unrivalled opportunity to undertake an interdisciplinary in-depth project focused on a specific and important contemporary challenge facing the world by drawing on world class research departments, centres and scholars.
+The DPhil in Migration Studies, offered by the School of Anthropology and Museum Ethnography (SAME) and the Oxford Department of International Development (ODID), presents the unrivalled opportunity to undertake an interdisciplinary, in-depth project focused on a specific and contemporary challenge facing the world by drawing on world-class research departments, centres and scholars.

 You will be admitted initially as a Probationer Research Student (PRS), with full-time students transferring to full DPhil status by the end of their first year and part-time students transferring by the end of their second year.

 During the probationary period, you will develop and begin work on your thesis topic.
-You will be offered training in relevant research methods, language, computing and other skills, and have the opportunity to attend lectures, seminars and classes in your general topic area.
+You will be offered training in relevant research methods, and have the opportunity to attend lectures, seminars and classes in your general topic area.
 Full-time students are expected to be resident in Oxford for the PRS period.

-In terms of research methods training you are likely to have already completed appropriate research training at master’s degree level, either within Oxford or (when recognised by appropriate research councils) another university.
-There is a joint Quantitative Research Methods for Migration Studies course for master's-level students on the MSc in Migration Studies and MSc in Refugee and Forced Migration Studies, and separate ones in qualitative methods.
+In terms of research methods training you are likely to have already completed appropriate research training at master’s degree level, either within Oxford or another university.
+There is a joint Quantitative Research Methods for Migration Studies course for master's-level students on the MSc in Migration Studies and MSc in Refugee and Forced Migration Studies, and separate courses in qualitative methods.
 Graduates who have followed this route will therefore have completed the necessary training.
-Students new to Oxford will be expected to attend and pass this course unless they can demonstrate equivalent research training or experience, assessed and approved.
+Students new to Oxford will be expected to attend and pass the Quantitative Research Methods for Migration Studies course unless they can demonstrate equivalent research training or experience, assessed and approved.
 Supervisors will conduct a Training Needs Analysis to discuss the required skills and identify any gaps.
-You will not be expected to pass any summative assessment associated with this, since master's training will be a prerequisite for admission.

 You will also benefit from long established research and teaching programmes on migration, each with particular focus on collaborating with non-academics and generating research ‘impact’.
 The DPhil programme offers the opportunity to link research training to research practice at the two research centres: The Centre on Migration Policy and Society (COMPAS) and the Refugee Studies Centre (RSC).

-The increasing importance of the issue of migration on the global stage means that there are multiple paths to future employment both within the academy – where migration is growing in importance, with the establishment of numerous migration-related programmes at universities around the world – but also with significant opportunities in national governments, multilateral organisations such as the EU, UN and World Bank, NGOs, businesses and the legal sector, to name but a few.
+The increasing importance of the issue of migration on the global stage means that there are multiple paths to future employment in academia – where migration is growing in importance, with the establishment of numerous migration-related programmes at universities around the world – but also with significant opportunities in national governments and multilateral organisations.

-Oxford graduates in similar programmes have gone on to occupy key posts in leading institutions of international governance and professional opportunities, including: UNCHR, Norwegian Refugee Council, European Council on Refugees and Exiles, IOM, ILO, and the European Commission.
+Oxford graduates in similar programmes have gone on to occupy key posts in leading institutions of international governance, including: UNCHR, Norwegian Refugee Council, European Council on Refugees and Exiles, IOM, ILO, and the European Commission.

 Proven and potential academic excellence